niklashaetty/dotfiles/README.md

 #### Using Manjaro i3 stock:

-1) (Optional) Recommended post-install Manjaro commands This will update your download mirrors and then update the list from primary mirrors as well as updating all packages
+1) (Optional) Nifty post-install Manjaro commands

+* This will update your download mirrors and then update the list from primary mirrors as well as updating all packages

     ```
     sudo pacman-mirrors --fasttrack && sudo pacman -Syyu
+    ```

+* This will install power management tools for optimized battery life.

+    ```
+    sudo pacman -S tlp
+    systemctl enable tlp
+    systemctl enable tlp-sleep.service
     ```

 2) Install the dependencies available in pacman